helm/charts/stable/kong/README.md

 #### Fixes

-- Do not remove white-space between documents when rendering `migrations-pre-upgrade.yaml`
+- Do not remove white space between documents when rendering `migrations-pre-upgrade.yaml`

 ### 0.30.1